 There is a one-time fitness assessment fee and a monthly membership to the Fitness Centre.
-You will get an email to say you are in the course and the cost.
+You will get a letter in the mail to say you are in the course and the cost.
 The money must be paid before the first day of the activity.
 You do not get your money back if you miss classes unless there is a good reason.
 For example, if you are sick for a long time, you may ask for a refund.